Are Hospitals Hiring Nurses with Associate Degrees?

 Associate nurses need to pass NCLEX to get a license.
 The NCLEX-RN stands for the National Council Licensure Examination [for] Registered Nurses (RN).
 It is a computer adaptive test required to successfully pass to be licensed for nursing graduates as Registered Nurses in the US and Canada.

-There are differrent types of jobs for the nurses with associate degree.
+There are different types of jobs for nurses with associate degrees.
 According to the data of the Bureau of Labor Statistics and PayScale, I mention some of the highest-paying jobs for nurses with associate degrees below.

-Peditric nurses care for the adoliscent babies.
-They assess patients health and symptoms.
+Pediatric nurses care for adolescent babies.
+They assess patients’ health and symptoms.
 Then they provide basic care.
 Moreover, they nutrition guidance.
-The average salary of a peditric nurse may be $63000.
+The average salary of a pediatric nurse maybe $63000.

 Home Care Nurse

-They work in the homes of chronically ill patients who are bed ridden or old.
+They work in the homes of chronically ill patients who are bedridden or old.
 So, they may need complex medical care.
-They generally work in shift.
+They generally work in shifts.
 Typically, they work independently.
-Furthermore, they may need to give patients medication or treatment, provide basic care, help their mobility, or monitor health isuues and vital signs.
-The avarage salary is $65000.
+Furthermore, they may need to give patients medication or treatment, provide basic care, help their mobility, or monitor health issues and vital signs.
+The average salary is $65000.

 Emergency Room Nurse

-Patients with trauma, major injuries need an emergency nurse.
+Patients with trauma and major injuries need an emergency nurse.
 Salary is near about $70000.

 Oncology Nurse

 A cancer patient needs an oncology nurse.
-So, they need to take care of the patients chemotherapy, medications.
-Furthermore, these nurses need RN License and the oncologe nurse certified credential.
+So, they need to take care of the patients’ chemotherapy, and medications.
+Furthermore, these nurses need an RN License and the oncology nurse certified credential.
 The average salary is $75000.

 Registered Nurse

-Registered nurses with associate degrees work at clinics, hisppitals, community health centers.
-They give medicines, assess and record any illness or injuries.
+Registered nurses with associate degrees work at clinics, hospitals, and community health centers.
+They give medicines and assess and record any illnesses or injuries.
 The average salary is $75000.

 About JM